Local News

 “Moths deals with the inevitability of change and our failed attempts to stop it and Little Treats captures the feeling of how society’s standard of beauty cages in the potential of a person,” Chelsea said.

 “When I showed my art partner my poems, I knew she’d only enhance the feeling my words provoke.
 I liked the idea of an emotionally heavy poem portrayed in watercolours.
-She portrayed the vulnerability in a deceptively benign light,” she explained sharing her experience teaming up with Bahrain-based artist Madhu S.
+She portrayed the vulnerability in a deceptively benign light,” she explained sharing her experience teaming up with Bahrain-based artist Madhu S., known in local art circles as Femvisionary.

 The 35-year-old from Seef District is participating for the first time and hopes to meet more writers and artists.